Published in: 1999

 Andrew Grove emigrated to the United States from communist Hungary in 1956, co-founded Intel in 1968, where he became president in 1979 and CEO in 1987.
 Grove and his co-founders became pioneers in two of the most important building blocks of modern technology: memory chips and microprocessors.
 When the book was published in 1996, he taught at the Stanford University.
 Below are some of Grove’s lessons.

 EXTRAPOLATION IS DIFFICULT.
 When the microprocessor became fundamental to the industry, the mass production economy kicked in.
 Manufacturing computers became cost-effective, which made the computer an attractive tool both at home and at work.
 In the 1980s, the old computer companies were vital and growing.
 IBM predicted annual sales of $100 billion at the end of the decade.
-But in the late 1980s, several large vertical computer companies were in the midst of layoffs and restructuring.
-The calculation basis had not only changed, but the competition base had also changed.
+In the late 1980s, several large vertical computer companies were in the midst of layoffs and restructuring.
+The calculation basis had changed, and so had the competition base.

 ”INFLECTION POINTS” ARE CHANGEABLE.
 Strategic inflection points are fundamental changes in an industry, whether technical or not.
 It is when the force balances from the old structure to the new (in physical terms when a curve changes from convex to concave, or vice versa).
 A leader must plan for this as the fire brigade: it is not possible to predict where the next fire will take place, but it is possible to have an energetic and efficient team that can respond to the unforeseen.
 It requires objectivity, the willingness to act on beliefs and the passion to mobilize people.
 Getting through the process requires clarity in the direction, including what to invest in and what not to invest in.